hunterjames47/hunterjames47/Analytics-Projects/CustomerSegment-KMeans/CustomerSegment-KMeans.md

-Part III: Data Preparation

-C.

-1. For preprocessing, I will be checking the data for null values, and, as per the necessities of k-means clustering, the data will be standardized (Dabbura, 2022).
+For preprocessing, I will be checking the data for null values, and, as per the necessities of k-means clustering, the data will be standardized (Dabbura, 2022).

-2. The two variables I will be using are ‘MonthlyCharge’ and ‘Income’, which are both continuous.
+The two variables I will be using are ‘MonthlyCharge’ and ‘Income’, which are both continuous.

-3. Firstly, the relevant libraries were imported.
+Firstly, the relevant libraries were imported.

 ![Image 1](images/image1.png)